Deductive Logic in Language Models: Horizontal vs Vertical Reasoning: The model architecture

+All experiments in this work employed a GPT-2-style architecture trained from scratch (i.e., without pretraining).
+A straightforward implementation of this decoder-only model, referred to as NanoGPT, was introduced in \cite{Karpathy2022} and is also provided in the TransformerLens framework \citep{Nanda2022}.
+The base model consists of $l$ = 6 layers, each containing $h$ = 8 attention heads, and an MLP with Gelu activation (if $MLP_{presence}=True$).
+The residual stream has dimensionality $d_{model} = 64$.
+Notably, the same model architecture was also adopted in \citep{Brinkmann2024}.
+In some experiments, the base model configuration $(l,h,d_{model},MLP_{presence})$ was simplified to make mechanistic interpretability more tractable (further details are given in successive Sections, and a complete overview of model parametrization in the different experiments is provided in Appendix \ref{sec:AppendixC}).

-When the trained LM is used in inference mode, we always pick the most probable token from the logit outputs (i.e., greedy decoding) and produce the output token by token in autoregressive mode.
-Model accuracy is measured using full-sequence accuracy, meaning that all 23 generated output characters (in the required CoT form) must be correct.
+When the trained LM is used in inference mode, we always pick the most probable token from the logits (i.e., greedy decoding) and produce the output token by token in autoregressive mode.
+Model accuracy is measured using full-sequence accuracy, meaning that all generated output tokens must be correct.